gaqzi/reflections/content/misc/automerge_dependabot_prs_on_github.md

 ![image](https://user-images.githubusercontent.com/30027932/177647370-012d0162-d80b-4f12-9ac7-b7a6da024735.png)

 Once this is done, you can drop the following CI file in the `.github/workflows` directory of your repo.
-This is the same [file][9] that's currently living inside this site's CI folder.
+It's the same [file][9] that's currently living inside this site's CI folder.

 ```yaml
 # .github/workflows/automerge.yml